 Common sense prevails!
 Of course any trip to the mountains requires common sense so if you are going anywhere off the beaten track be sure to take water, food and appropriate equipment in case you find yourself lost or in difficulties, and always tell someone where you are going and when you should be back.

-Map of Pyrenees National Parc and places to visit
+Map of Pyrenees National Parc and places nearby

 Visit near Pyrenees National Parc with France This Way reviews